 Project type: conservation workshop & field school.
 The variety of activities and team flexibility make this project suitable for both beginners and advanced (either volunteers or students) who would like to gain theoretical and practical experience in conservation of floor mosaics.

 Field school project started: 2012

-Periods in the project's focus: Roman, Late Roman/Early Byzantine (Second century BCE - Sixth century CE).
+Periods in the project's focus: Roman, Late Roman/Early Byzantine (2nd century BCE - 6th century CE).

 Major workshop activities:

 The workshop will enable participants to gain comprehensive knowledge and hands-on experience in conservation of Roman and Late Roman mosaic conservation and documentation.
 Participants will be introduced to the history and technology of Roman and Late Roman mosaics.
 This course is designed primarily for students in Archaeological Conservation, Archaeology, Anthropology, History, Art History, and other related scientific fields.

 The workshops will be based on authentic mosaic fragments found in the ancient city of Stobi.